Pipiwai Trail Maui: In-Depth Guide for an Epic Hike

 Old large Banaon tree with many branches and pile of rocks on foreground at Pipiwai trail in Hawaii, USAPipiwai Trail Hours and Difficulty

+Is Pipiwai trail open?
 The trail can be hiked year-round and is open from 9 AM to 5 PM.
 The best time to hike Pipiwai Trail is as early as possible.
 If you’re bringing your own vehicle, you won’t have to wait for a parking space.
 Arriving early also gives you enough time to finish the hike and appreciate the natural attractions before the park closes.

 Pipiwai Trail Parking

 Driving to the Trail?
-Getting to the trailhead requires a drive down the famed Road to Hana.
+Getting to the Pipiwai trailhead requires a drive down the famed Road to Hana.
 Once there, you will be required to pay a fee per vehicle.
 Parking is included in your entrance fee at the Kipahulu side of Haleakalā National Park.

 The park ranger at the entrance will direct you to the parking lot near the visitor center, where you can also ask for a free Pipiwai Trail map.